-In the opinion of Sidley Austin LLP, San Francisco, California, Bond Counsel with respect to the Bonds, under current law and assuming compliance with certain covenants in the documents pertaining to the Tax-Exempt Series KY Bonds, and requirements of the Code, as described herein, interest on the Tax-Exempt Series KY Bonds is not includable in the gross income of the owners of the Tax-Exempt Series KY Bonds for federal income tax purposes and is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
-In addition, interest on the Tax-Exempt Series KY Bonds, is not included as an adjustment in the calculation of federal corporate alternative minimum taxable income for purposes of determining a corporation's alternative minimum tax liability.
+In the opinion of Sidley Austin LLP, San Francisco, California, Bond Counsel with respect to the Bonds, under current law and assuming compliance with certain covenants in the documents pertaining to the Tax-Exempt Series KRY Bonds and the Refunding Bonds (collectively, the "Tax-Exempt Bonds"), and requirements of the Internal Revenue Code of 1986, as amended, as described herein, interest on the Tax-Exempt Bonds is not includable in the gross income of the owners of the Tax-Exempt Bonds for federal income tax purposes and is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
+Interest on the Tax-Exempt Bonds, however, is included as an adjustment in the calculation of federal corporate alternative minimum taxable income and may therefore affect a corporation's alternative minimum tax liability.

-In the opinion of Bond Counsel, under current law, interest on the Taxable Series J Bonds is includable in the gross income of the owners of the Taxable Series J Bonds for federal income tax purposes.
+In the opinion of Bond Counsel, under current law, interest on the Taxable Series RY Bonds and the Taxable Series I Bonds (collectively, the "Taxable Bonds") is includable in the gross income of the owners of the Taxable Bonds for federal income tax purposes.